Introduction¶

 .

-# create & save the "temperature" feature (only required once)
+# define the "temperature" feature

 ln.Feature(name="temperature", dtype="float").save()